-EIB and European DFIs extending their cooperation through The Interact Climate Change Facility (ICCF) and European Financing Partners (EFP)
+EIB and European DFIs scaling up their cooperation through The Interact Climate Change Facility (ICCF) and European Financing Partners (EFP)

 EDFI members extend their collaboration with development banks under two co-financing facilities for climate and development: ICCF and EFP.
 These global co-financing platforms (with a special focus on ACP countries for EIB) provide long-term loans to projects in the private sector.
-The new agreements, partners will make decision-making in the facilities even more flexible and reliable for financing partners.
+The new legal framework will improve the decision-making process of both facilities even increasing its flexibility and reliability for Financing Partners.

 “The continued efforts under ICCF will help EDFI members to scale up contributions to climate change mitigation and energy access.
 By pooling resources and expertise with AFD and EIB, we have increased our capacity to finance climate-related projects in developing countries, which is a top priority for the DFIs.
 With the EFP, transfer of competence and co-financing between the European DFIs will continue to intensify and transactions will become even more efficient,” said Søren Peter Andreasen, CEO of EDFI.